Australia’s Hottest Winter Arts Festival Reveals First Shows For 2022

 Darwin Festival is the Northern Territory’s largest major festival of arts and culture.
 Each August, it combines warm outdoor festivities with a program rich with local, national and international talent over 18 dazzling days and nights, celebrating the quintessential spirit and energy of Darwin, with its laidback, friendly lifestyle.

 The full program of cabaret, theatre, comedy, dance, visual arts, outdoor concerts under the stars and fun family events will be announced on Thursday 16 June.
-Audiences are invited to sign up as a Friend of the Festival member (www.darwinfestival.org.au/friends) to access an exclusive pre-sale period from 17-19 June, with tickets available to the general public from Monday 20 June.
+Audiences are invited to sign up as a Friend of the Festival member (staging.darwinfestival.org.au/friends) to access an exclusive pre-sale period from 17-19 June, with tickets available to the general public from Monday 20 June.

 Darwin Festival is proudly supported by the Northern Territory Government and City of Darwin.